freebelion/HurPsy/README.md

 There is also a more complete history of the project's development process (in pdf format) written in Turkish.
-(Lütfen bakýnýz: HurPsy Geliþtirici Not Defteri.pdf)
+(LÃ¼tfen bakÄ±nÄ±z: HurPsy GeliÅŸtirici Not Defteri.pdf)